Risingson/eveeyedocs/docs/data/database.md

 ## Sharing maps
 Choose to share your map-data with your share-group or publically.
+Be aware that anybody will be able to view this dataset if you choose to make it public.
+Unticking the box will stop the data from updating the set for other people but will NOT delete it from other people's sets.

 ## External Data
 You can feed external data to eveeye by pasting an url to a JSON array, CSV or plain text file.